-Performance Indicator Data Source Frequency of collection Policy/Poli cies this contributes to Baseline/ Year Target/ Year Trigger for contingency action Contingency actions Ingrange in public Census 10 voore B1 2011 - January 2016: Level 6 All non- residential development s to be BREEAM rated Very Good or Excellent by 2016, and Outstanding by 2026 2021 - tbc Increase in rate of schemes.
-Increase in public transport/bicycle/w alking as method of travel to work (Census data - baseline 2011).
-Census 10 years D1 these figures have not yet been released 2001 - Train - 0.99% Bus/mini bus/coach - 5.77% Taxi - 0.36% following release of 2011 results use.
+Performance Indicator Data Source Frequency of collection Policy/Policies this contributes to Baseline/ Target/ Trigger for contingency Contingency actions D. Consider a review of the Policy E2.
+Planning to adapt to climate change (Core Strategy - Policy 27).
+Planning applications Annual B3, B4, G17 C1, C2, C3, C4, C5 E1, E2 G17 Not applicable All housing developments to meet the Code for Sustainable Homes standards: January 2013: Level 4 January 2016: Level 6 All non-residential developments to be BREEAM rated Very Good or Excellent by 2016, and Outstanding by 2026 More than 5% of all developments failing to meet required standards, on a rolling three year average A. Identify the problem and causes of the variance B. Increase use of planning briefs and partnership working with developers to facilitate compliance with the latest standards C. Enforce corrective action or mitigation on individual schemes.
+Increase in public transport/bicycle/walking as method of travel to work Census 10 years B1 D1 2011 - Census - Table QS701EW - South Ribble (Lancashire) Train - 1.0% (1.0%) Bus/mini bus/coach - 7 2021 - Train - 1.0% Increase in rate of use.
 A. Identify the problem and causes of the variance B. Re-prioritise Park and Ride site developments and Bus Rapid Transit routes.
 C. Work more closely with LCC/Travelwise to identify opportunities to increase usage.